spike-project/spike/README.md

 However, NPK was showing many weaknesses, mostly due to the 32bits organization, and a poor file format.
 So, when a strong scientific environment became available in Python, a rewrite in pure Python was undertaken.
 To this initial project, called NPK-V2, many new functionalities were added, and mostly the capability to work in other spectroscopies than NMR.

-At some point in 2014, we chose to fork NPK-V2 to SPIKE, and make it public.
+At some point in 2014, we chose to fork NPK-V2 to SPIKE, and made it public.

 # 6/ Authors and Licence